Teaching with Primary Sources

 Teaching with Primary Sources Events

-The Teaching with Primary Sources (TPS) program at Mars Hill College is frequently represented at state and regional conferences.
+The Teaching with Primary Sources (TPS) program at Mars Hill University is frequently represented at state and regional conferences.

 Primary Sources in your Classroom